rsouverain/php.demo.api.graphql.slim/docs/CacheManager.md

 ## Description

-This class is an utility giving the developer an actionnable API to interract with a performent caching mecanism like Redis.
+This class is an utility giving the developer an actionable API to interact with a performent caching mechanism like Redis.

 The basic use will be to store key/value pairs with a Time To Live (TTL) expiration time.